hridayc7/hridayc7.github.io/_pages/portfolio.md

 author_profile: true
 ---

-Just some fun stuff I have been cooking up over the years.
-All in one place :
+I'm deeply passionate about creating consumer-facing AI products.
+Here are a range of research and personal projects I have worked on over the past few years!

 ---